The photohides for mammals, birds of prey and forest birds

 Östgötaslätten, located in Östergötland, is known for its meadows and vast agricultural lands.
 In addition, there are small forests scattered throughout the wide landscapes, streams, creeks, and a rich prehistoric heritage.
 In the midst of this is my farm, and in the nearby forest, my photo hides.

-Photo hide II: Badgers
+Photo hide

 Rules & Etiquette in the Hide